Sugoroku: E-sugoroku

-Other Sugoroku games
+Other sugoroku games

-Many e-sugoroku-based video games were released, including: Kiteretsu Daihyakka: Chōjikū Sugoroku, Sugoroku Ginga Senki, Battle Hunter, Ganbare Goemon: Mononoke Sugoroku, Dokodemo Hamster 4: Doki Doki Sugoroku Daibouken!, Hello Kitty: Minna de Sugoroku, Gotouchi Hello Kitty Sugoroku Monogatari, Yu-Gi-Oh!
+Many e-sugoroku-based video games were released, including: Kiteretsu Daihyakka: Chōjikū Sugoroku, Sugoroku Ginga Senki, Battle Hunter, Ganbare Goemon: Mononoke Sugoroku, Culdcept, Dokodemo Hamster 4: Doki Doki Sugoroku Daibouken!, Hello Kitty: Minna de Sugoroku, Gotouchi Hello Kitty Sugoroku Monogatari, Yu-Gi-Oh!
 Sugoroku's Board Game, Family Pirate Party, Hidamari Sketch: Doko Demo Sugoroku x 365, and PictureBook Games: Pop-Up Pursuit.

 The video game Samurai Warriors 2 features a mini-game named Sugoroku, but it bears very little resemblance to traditional Sugoroku.
 Instead, it plays very much like Itadaki Street, Wily & Right no RockBoard: That's Paradise, or a simplified version of Monopoly: players take turns in moving around a board, the spaces of which are designated as different territories of Japan.
 By landing on an unoccupied space, the player is able to buy that space for a set amount of money.
 If one player lands on a space purchased by another, they must pay a fee to that player, or else can choose to challenge the player for control of that space (utilising the main Samurai Warriors 2 game engine for special challenge games).
 Also present on the board are "Shrine" spaces, which are roughly analogous to Monopolys Chance and Community Chest spaces.

 The Mario Party series can be seen with heavy influences from sugoroku, especially e-sugoroku.
+Developer Hudson Soft has also produced the Momotaro Dentetsu series of games, which are more directly inspired by sugoroku.

+The video game Eternal Melody is primarily a simulation game with RPG elements, including dungeons.
+Dungeon exploration plays out as a game of Sugoroku.

 The survival horror game Kuon features ban-sugoroku as a minigame that can be unlocked.

 Several of the Dragon Quest games feature a minigame called sugoroku (known as Treasures n' Trapdoors or Pachisi in English localizations) that has players moving along a board with spaces after rolling a 6-sided die.